Official Tires: see The Tire Rack One Lap Tire Policy

 Driver/Crew Eligibility

 All participants must be 18 years of age or older and carry a valid driver's license for use on all highways in the continental United States.
 A minimum of two drivers per car is required.
 A maximum of four is permitted.
 All racetrack competitors must submit an outline of his or her driving background.
 Racing experience or special driving schools (NASA, Bob Bondurant, Skip Barber, Jim Russell, BMW CCA etc.) is required for all on-track competitors.
+No racing license is required.
+The minimum experience for the track events is two one-day schools.
+A school for our needs is a full day of classroom with on-track instruction at speed on a closed course racetrack.
+NASA HPDE's will work and many other clubs offer tracks days with instruction.
 The vehicle, not the crew, is the official entry.
 Crew members may be subtracted from a vehicle (provided a minimum of two remain on board at all times) but not added.
 Multi-car teams will not be allowed to swap crews in the event of a retirement, or for any other reason, i.e., the crew that starts the event will stay with the vehicle for the duration.

 (Exception: special family emergencies will be considered on an individual, one-time basis.)